Italia Faucets Review & Rating Updated: [00/00/18]

 Italia sells three faucet brands: Brienza, Fontaine and Italia.
-Italia is identified as the company's "flagship" brand, but it may be in the process of being phased out.
+Italia is identified as the company's "flagship" brand but it may be in the process of being phased out.
 We found only one "flagship" Italia faucet in the company's current online product list.
 All the others were marked "sold out".

 Italia acquired the Fontaine brand in 2013 upon the demise of

-In its acquisition announcement Italia indicated that it had acquired only the Fontaine name and would not be responsible for warranty claims on Fontaine faucets formerly sold by FSA Imports.
+In its acquisition announcement, Italia indicated that it had acquired only the Fontaine name and would not be responsible for warranty claims on Fontaine faucets formerly sold by FSA Imports.
 Nor has it undertaken to stock replacement parts for these older faucets.
 So, FSA Fontaine faucets are orphaned, without warranty or parts support.

 The faucets sold by Italia as Fontaine faucets are not the same faucets formerly sold by FSA Imports.
 The FSA faucets were made by Italia does not get any of its faucets from Lota.
-Italia still maintains the old Fontaine website, but it is now nothing more than a stub directing viewers to Italia's website.
+Italia still maintains the old Fontaine website but it is now nothing more than a stub directing viewers to Italia's website.

 Italia sells through its own website, through Britt & Jules and through various other internet retail venues including Home Depot (online only), Faucet Direct and Wayfair, and as a third party seller on hosting websites such as Amazon, Houzz, Overstock and Walmart (online only).

 The Italia website is well designed with intuitive navigation.
-The information provided about each faucet is inadequate, however, There are no installation instructions, dimensioned drawings or parts diagrams available on line or for download.
+The information provided about each faucet is inadequate, however, There are no installation instructions, dimensioned drawings or parts diagrams available online or for download.
 Only one view of each faucet is provided, which sometimes makes it difficult to discern the true appearance of the faucet.
 Multiple images or better yet a 360° viewing feature such as is used by faucets, which allows the mouse to rotate the faucet to any viewing angle, are invaluable in fully visualizing the faucet.

 Italia's standard finishes are chrome, brushed nickel and oil rubbed bronze.
 Not every faucet is offered in all three finishes.
 Some specialty finishes such as Antique Copper are available on a few kitchen faucets.
 The finishes offered on a faucet depend on the finishes available from the faucet's Asian manufacturer.

-On its website the company claims a limited lifetime warranty, but only on the body of the faucet and any components permanently attached to the body.
-Any "replaceable" components — ceramic cartridge, aerator, handles and base plate — are guaranteed for just 1 year and finishes for 5 years.
+On its website, the company claims a limited lifetime warranty but only on the body of the faucet and any components permanently attached to the body.
+Any "replaceable" components — ceramic cartridge, aerator, handles, and base plate — are guaranteed for just 1 year and finishes for 5 years.
 The term "lifetime" is not defined in this warranty either, and will ordinarily be interpreted by a court to mean "as long as the original owner owns the faucet".
 If a faucet under warranty is "discontinued and no longer replaceable, a pro-rated credit towards a purchase of another similar Italia Faucets, Inc. branded faucet will be issued."

 We're not sure which warranty actually applies, so we have accepted the online version as the most recent warranty, and, therefore, the current statement of the company's warranty.
 The standard faucet warranty in the U.S. and Canada is a limited lifetime warranty on every part of the faucet, including its finishes.
-The Italia warranty is below this standard and hardly a ringing endorsement of company's confidence in the quality, durability or longevity of its faucet products.
+The Italia warranty is below this standard and hardly a ringing endorsement of the company's confidence in the quality, durability or longevity of its faucet products.

-As to replacement parts, the company states that, after expiration of the warranty, replacement parts "may be available for purchase."
+As to replacement parts, the company states that, after the expiration of the warranty, replacement parts "may be available for purchase."
 Delivery of replacement parts "typically take s up to 10 business days.
 In some cases, replacement .... may take up to 4-6 weeks for delivery."
 Typically Italia would stock only a very few, if any, replacement parts, relying on its distributor, Markimex, for a more in-depth parts inventory.
 However, if Markimex does not stock a needed part, then it has to come from the Chinese factory that made the faucet, if, indeed, the factory still has the part.
 If it has to be sent from the factory, the 4 to 6 week delivery time may be wildly optimistic.